 ‘Would I rather have been a wing?’ he says, as though the question is an affront to his very existence, which, on reflection, I suppose it is.
 ‘Don’t be silly.
 What for?
 We have far too much fun in the front row.
 At Leicester we’ve our own coffee club and we sit together at lunch.
 Why would I exchange all that for fame, fortune and good looks?’

 There is something wonderfully masonic about life at rugby’s chalk-face.
-Once upon a time the aforementioned Leicester Coffee Club – on the back of a couple of espressos too many perhaps – seriously considered petitioning the IRB to scrap the entire law book and turn the game into one eighty-minute scrum.
-Indeed the unsent email is still kicking around somewhere in the murkier corners of the Welford Road dressing room.
+Once upon a time the aforementioned Leicester Coffee Club – on the back of a couple of espressos too many perhaps – petitioned the IRB to scrap the entire law book and turn the game into one eighty-minute scrum.
+Indeed a copy of the email is still kicking around somewhere in the murkier corners of the Welford Road dressing room.

-‘The ball, for example,’ says Cole, warming to his theme.
+‘The ball, for example,’ says Cole, warming to this very theme.
 ‘Is it really that essential?
 I go through plenty of games where I don’t even see it let alone touch it.
 Do we really need one?
 I mean, sod the backs.’

-Dan Cole is the kind of character who gives the front row its unique flavor and – given he’s stronger than an acre of onions – a little bit more besides.
+Dan Cole is the kind of character who gives the front row its unique flavor and – given he’s stronger than six acres of onions – a little bit more besides.
 Indeed this World Cup, he is the sheet anchor of England’s scrum and – perhaps less famously – an increasingly influential presence on the white side of the ruck.

 ‘A few years ago a lot of us in the front five tried to get to every breakdown whereas now it is about making an impact.
 It‘s better to be effective at one and miss two than just be crap at three.
 The scrum?
 I’m sure it’ll be a vital part of this World Cup but then again the likes of Michael Cheika know northern hemisphere rugby well and understand the importance of the set-piece so we can’t go into games thinking we can just batter a team up front.
 We’ve got to be strong in all areas.’